 Having said the above, the latest driver supports any Realtek adapters based on the RTL8152, RTL8153 (Gigabit) and RTL5186 (2.5 Gb), but for the latter, some of the CDC_NCM features are a must.
 So, how do we square that round hole?
 Well, I just had to implement the missing functionality myself!

 The following devices were tested with these drivers.

 Note: The above adapters were tested, but any adapter based on the RTL8156 chipset will work in the same way.
 There are plenty of options form StarTech (expensive), UGREEN, etc.

-One of the most bizarre about this new crop of 2.5GbE USB adapters is the fact that, at least on Windows, the device presents itself as a Cd-ROM drive (containing the relevant files) until the driver is installed on the target machine.
-On Linux, we are supposed to to deploy UDEV rules to the /etc/udev/rules.d to force the adapter to behave.
+One of the most bizarre things about this new crop of 2.5GbE USB adapters is the fact that, at least on Windows, the device presents itself as a CD-ROM drive (containing the relevant files) until the driver is installed on the target machine.
+On Linux, we are supposed to deploy UDEV rules to the /etc/udev/rules.d to force the adapter to behave.
 Bummer!
 There’s no such mechanism on ESXi (or so I thought).

-Whilst working on the driver I thought about add the “rules.d” directory with the VIB, but that flaunts the installation rules of VIBs.
-So, I devised a roundabout way where the rules file was delivered as a map file, and the the /etc/rc.local.d/local.sh file was roped in to create the appropriate folders and “/etc”, then create a symbolic link to the map file as a rules file.
+Whilst working on the driver I thought about adding the “rules.d” directory with the VIB, but that flaunts the installation rules of VIBs.
+So, I devised a roundabout way where the rules file was delivered as a map file, and the the /etc/rc.local.d/local.sh file was roped in to create the appropriate folders under “/etc”, then create a symbolic link to the map file as a rules file.